cmu-phil/grasp/README.md

 https://cmu.app.box.com/file/953506728903

-To launch the Tetrad app, install a Java JDK (default version 1.8), then type:
+To launch the Tetrad app, install a Java JDK (default version 1.8), then type in a terminal window:

 java -Xmx[#gigbates-ram]g -jar [path-to-the-above-jar-file].jar

+This should work on all platforms; if not, let us know.

 # Python Translation Intent